Low-rank quantum state preparation: Acknowledgments

 \section{Acknowledgments}

-This research is supported by CNPq (Grant No. 308730/2018-6), CAPES (Finance Code 001) and FACEPE (Grant No. IBPG-0834-1.03/19 and APQ-1229-1.03/21).
+This research is supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico - CNPq, Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), Fundação de Amparo à Ciência e Tecnologia do Estado de Pernambuco - FACEPE, and National Research Foundation of Korea (Grant No. 2022M3E4A1074591).
 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.